shanhe2/ai201-project2-fitfindr-starter/planning.md

 **Input parameters:**
 <!-- List each parameter, its type, and what it represents -->
-- `outfit` (...): The outfit suggestion string returned by suggest_outfit.
-It must be non-empty
+- `outfit` (str): The outfit suggestion string from `suggest_outfit`.
+May be empty or whitespace-only — the tool guards against this internally and returns a descriptive error string instead of raising an exception.
+- `new_item` (dict): The selected listing dict, used to pull title, price, and platform into the caption naturally.

 **What it returns:**
 <!-- Describe the return value -->